/usr/bin/catman [-c] [-n ] [-p] [-t] [-w] [ -M directory] [-T macro-package] [ sections]

 Each manual page is examined and those whose preformatted versions are missing or out of date are recreated.
-If any changes are made, catman recreates the windex database.
+If any changes are made, catman recreates the index files.

 Shadow files in the SGML sources are identified by the string SHADOW_PAGE.
 The file entity declared in the shadow file identifies the file to be sourced.